-In case you have suggestions for a program component (e.g. Core or Major), please approach the responsible Coordinator.
-If you have suggestions for LAS overall, please approach the Academic Director.
-In case of sensitive issues or if you are not sure how to best proceed, the mediators of the Students Council and the student members of the Board of Studies can advise you.
+In case you wish to share feedback on a whole program component (e.g. Core or Major), please approach the responsible Coordinator.
+If your comment concerns LAS overall, please approach the Academic Director.
+In case of sensitive issues or if you are not sure how to best proceed, the mediators of the Student Council and the student members of the Board of Studies can advise you.

-If you want to have a structural impact on shaping LAS and UCF, we would like to encourage you to become active in the Students Council.
+If you want to have a structural impact on LAS and UCF, you should consider becoming a member of the Student Council.